zenit-real-estate/MailForwarder/README.md

 # MailForwarder
-This is the tool created by Enrico to forward the emails
+Python application to forward data to different agents of Zenit Real Estate